Leoxd19/Leoxd19/README.md

-# Hello and welcome to my Github page!
+# Welcome to my Github page!

+# I'm Leo

 As a computer science student at Uppsala University 📚💻, I am dedicated to enhancing my skills and broadening my understanding of the field.
 I am particularly captivated by the potential of technology to help us understand and improve the world around us.
 I am actively engaged in learning and experimenting with various programming languages such as Python, HTML, CSS and JS.